Gilnaa/sbson/spec.md

 					lexicographically by the name of the element.
 The elements MUST be ordered respective to the descriptors.

-e_descriptor ::=    uint32 uint32	The offset of the element's name into the map (Starting with the map header/size field),
+e_descriptor ::=    uint32 uint32	The offset of the element's name into the map (Starting with the element_type byte),
                     followed by the offset of its value.

 array ::=           uint32 uint32*N element*N 	SBSON Array.
 Similar to a map with the name removed.
 The first uint32